 Established a full-time studio on the Bruce Peninsula in 1974.

-Many solo, group and invitational exhibitions during the past forty-four years.
+Many solo, group and invitational exhibitions during the past forty-six years.
 Major exhibitions in recent years: Trusting My Intuition, Jonathon Bancroft-Snell Gallery, London, Ontario, 2018; Repeats and the Occasional Pot, Jonathon Bancroft-Snell Gallery, London, Ontario, 2014; Ceramic Cameras and Vessels, Carnegie Gallery, Dundas, Ontario, 2013; Series and Cycles, Burlington Art Centre, Burlington, Ontario 2008-09; Photons and Fire, Blue Mountain Foundation for the Arts, Collingwood, Ontario, 2007; Collaborations with Chaos, Tom Thomson Art Gallery, Owen Sound, Ontario, 2005.
-I was recently one of five Canadian photographers invited to take part in an exhibition at the Museo dell'Informazione e Arte Moderna, in Senegalia, Italy.
+I was one of five Canadian photographers invited to take part in an exhibition at the Museo dell'Informazione e Arte Moderna, in Senegalia, Italy.

 Workshops given in Canada, the United States, and Australia.